iclalhoruz/Recycling-Classification-Project/README.md

-# 🎓 Image Classification with ResNet (PyTorch) and CatBoost
+# 🎓 Image Classification with ResNet (PyTorch)

-This repository contains two complementary machine learning projects developed for a university coursework — both focusing on **image classification** using different approaches:
+This repository contains machine learning project developed for a university coursework — focusing on **image classification** :

-- One project uses **deep learning with ResNet architecture in PyTorch**.
-- The other project applies **CatBoost (gradient boosting)** on **image features converted to tabular format**.

-By comparing deep learning and gradient boosting approaches for the same image classification task, this project highlights the strengths and trade-offs of each method.

 ---